 A Segment is used for Text Messages, it is the 140-byte chunk of data that makes up a single SMS Text Message.
 The Standard SMS encoding uses the GSM character set which takes 7 bits to encode a character.
 140 bytes x 8 bits in a byte divided by 7 bits to encode leaves us with the 160 character message segment.
 So, that’s where that 160-character limit came from.
 Message segments are how Text In Church (and the SMS industry as a whole) count messages.

 A Character is the letters numbers and punctuation that make up a Text Message.
 Most are encoded using GSM character set Emoji characters and some accented characters are encoded using USC-2, which takes more bits of data to send than standard GSM Characters

 An Email Message is an electronic message that will be received at the email address of the recipient.
 Email Messages can be sent from your Text In Church account to individual People Records or entire Groups of People Records.
 Email Messages can be sent immediately, scheduled to send at specific dates and times, or programmed as a part of an Automated Workflow.
 When creating an Email Message, you will be able to set a “reply to” address.
 If your recipient were to reply to this Email Message, their reply would automatically forward to the designated “Reply-to” address that you’ve indicated.
 Email Messages do not count towards your monthly allotment.

 Mark as Read:

-A piece of code inserted into a message that upon delivery will be replaced with a specific value.
+A Message Varaible is a piece of code inserted into a message that upon delivery will be replaced with a specific value.
 The First Name Message Variable can automatically insert the First Name of the recipient into the message when it is delivered.